Issues in Ethics: Confidentiality

 About This Document

-Published 2013.
-This Issues in Ethics statement is a revision of Confidentiality (originally published in 2001 and revised in 2004).
+Published 2018.
+This Issues in Ethics statement is a revision of Confidentiality (originally published in 2001, and revised in 2004 and 2013).
+It has been updated to make any references to the Code of Ethics consistent with the Code of Ethics (2016).
 The Board of Ethics reviews Issues in Ethics statements periodically to ensure that they meet the needs of the professions and are consistent with ASHA policies.

 Issues in Ethics Statements: Definition

-There are federal statutes binding on all ASHA members who treat clients or patients, whether they work in health care facilities (where the HIPAA privacy and security rules apply), schools (which operate under the Family Education Rights and Privacy Act, as well as HIPAA), or private practice.
+There are federal statutes binding on all ASHA members who treat clients or patients, whether they work in health care facilities (where the Health Insurance Portability and Accountability Act [HIPAA] privacy and security rules apply), schools (which operate under the Family Educational Rights and Privacy Act [FERPA] as well as HIPAA), or private practice.
 There are also stringent federal statutes governing the treatment of human subjects in medical and other forms of scientific research.
 Individual states also have statutes governing the confidentiality of patient and client information, the protection of data gathered in research, and the privacy of students.
-It is the responsibility of all members of the speech-language pathology and audiology professions to know these laws and to honor them.
+It is the responsibility of all members of the audiology and speech-language pathology professions to know these laws and to honor them.
 Because state laws may vary, professionals moving from one state to another should take special care to familiarize themselves with the legal requirements of the new place of practice or residence.
-Educational institutions preparing professionals in this field should give significant attention to informing all those entering the field about these legal requirements and should model good practice in their handling of confidential information concerning the students enrolled in their programs.
+Educational institutions preparing professionals in the Communication Sciences and Disorders (CSD) discipline should give significant attention to informing all those entering the discipline about these legal requirements and should model good practice in their handling of confidential information concerning the students enrolled in their programs.
 Owners of businesses and managers of facilities should regularly review these legal requirements with the professionals and the staff whom they employ.

 Institutions and facilities within which professionals see clients or pursue research may have their own policies concerning safeguarding privacy and maintaining confidential records.
 It is incumbent on the professionals in such settings to familiarize themselves with such workplace policies and regulations and to perform their work in conformity with these requirements.
 Owners and managers should make sure that such policies are readily available to their employees.
 Workplace training is desirable, and periodic reviews are recommended.

-The ASHA Code of Ethics (2010) identifies the confidentiality of information pertaining to clients, patients, students, and research subjects as a matter of ethical obligation, not just a matter of legal or workplace requirements.
+The Code identifies the confidentiality of information pertaining to clients, patients, students, and research subjects as a matter of ethical obligation, not just as a matter of legal or workplace requirements.
 Respect for privacy is implicitly addressed in Principle of Ethics I because to hold paramount the welfare of persons served is to honor and respect their privacy and the confidential nature of the information with which they entrust members of the professions.
-This broad, general obligation is further specified in both Rules M and N.
+This broad, general obligation is further specified in both Rule O and Rule P.

-Principle I, Rule N: Individuals shall not reveal, without authorization, any professional or personal information about identified persons served professionally or identified participants involved in research and scholarly activities unless doing so is necessary to protect the welfare of the person or of the community or is otherwise required by law.
+Principle I, Rule P: Individuals shall protect the confidentiality of any professional or personal information about persons served professionally or participants involved in research and scholarly activities and may disclose confidential information only when doing so is necessary to protect the welfare of the person or of the community, is legally authorized, or is otherwise required by law.

-If there is variation among the different sources of rules on privacy, the professional should follow the most restrictive rule; for example, if the law seems to allow an action that the Code of Ethics seems to prohibit, follow the Code of Ethics.
+If there is variation among the different sources of rules on privacy, the professional should follow the most restrictive rule; for example, if the law seems to allow an action that the Code seems to prohibit, follow the Code.
 If there is conflict between sources, do what the law requires; for example, if workplace policies conflict on some point with legal requirements for confidential handling of records, the law takes precedence.

 Confidentiality Issues in Research